GLOBAL MARKETS-Shares, crude oil dip despite stronger US jobs

 By Herbert Lash

-NEW YORK, Nov 2 (Reuters) - Global stocks and crude oil retreated on Friday even after a U.S. employment report for October surpassed expectations, as investors looked beyond next week’s presidential election to anemic outlook for global economic growth.
+NEW YORK, Nov 2 (Reuters) - Global stocks and crude oil retreated on Friday even after a U.S. employment report for October surpassed expectations, as investors looked beyond next week’s presidential election to the looming “fiscal cliff.”

-Demand for U.S. factory goods also rose in September by the most in over a year, but a gauge of business investment plans showed lackluster momentum in the economic recovery despite a slight upward revision.
+But other data highlighted a mixed picture.
+Demand for U.S. factory goods rose in September by the most in over a year, but a gauge of business investment plans showed lackluster momentum in the recovery despite a slight upward revision.

-But the plans for business spending highlighted the anemic outlook for the global economy next year, a picture that is shining through in corporate results.

-“We’ve seen the market trend lower primarily related to disappointing revenue reports coming out of third-quarter earnings stream,” Fred Dickson, chief market strategist at D.A.
-Davidson & Co in Lake Oswego, Oregon.
-“There may be a little bit of pre-election jitters as well hitting the market.”
+“The (jobs) report itself was good but just not good enough, especially after the pre-rally we had yesterday,” said Todd Schoenberger, managing principal at the BlackBay Group in New York, referring to the 1.1 percent surge in the broad-based S&P 500 index on Thursday, its best gain since Sept.
+13.

 The employment data was the last major report card on the U.S. economy before Tuesday’s presidential election.
 Polls show President Obama and Republican Mitt Romney locked in a dead heat in a race that may hinge on the nation’s feeble jobs market.